praveenpuglia/shadow-dom-in-depth/README.md

 ### What if I don't provide the `slot` attribute in the `<img>` in `<custom-picture>` ?

 You'll see nothing rendered.
-Here's why.
+Here's why:

-1. A host element that has shadow DOM, only renders stuff that goes inside it's shadow DOM.
+1. A host element that has shadow DOM, only renders stuff that goes inside its shadow DOM.
 2. In order to get light DOM elements rendered, they need to be part of the shadow DOM.
 3. The way we make them part of the shadow DOM is by putting them in slots.
 4. In our example above, there's no element in light DOM that wants to go into a slot named `profile-picture`.
 5. Since there's no one, the `<img>` from light DOM is not rendered.
-6. Takeaway - Named slots accomodate only those light DOM elements which specify they wanna go into that particular slot.
+6. Takeaway: named slots accommodate only those light DOM elements which specify they want to go into that particular slot.

 ### What if I want to render all elements that don't say where they should go ?